Home

 Cucumbers

-Your own fresh cucumbers will taste so much better than anything you can buy.
-They are easy to grow.
-There are many different varieties.
-The most common are the long skinny edible peel (English) variety, the slicing varieties and the smaller varieties used for pickling.
-This vegetable does well in a container for all you balcony gardeners.
+There are many different varieties that you can choose from, some common ones are the long skinny edible peel (English) variety, the slicing varieties and the smaller varieties often used for pickling.

 Botanical Family - Carurbitaceae/Ground Family